andrewgrahampowell/f1-data-analysis/README.md

 # F1 Data Analysis Project

 The Formula 1 Data Analysis project is a comprehensive exploration of the world of Formula 1 racing through the lens of data analytics.
-This project combines the power of SQL for data manipulation and Tableau for data visualization to provide insights into the thrilling world of Formula 1 racing from 1953-2020.
+This project combines the power of SQL for data manipulation and Tableau for data visualisation to provide insights into the thrilling world of Formula 1 racing from 1953-2020.

 ## Key Components:

 Data Collection and Preparation: The project begins by gathering extensive Formula 1 data, including race results, driver statistics, team information, and circuit details.
-This raw data is then cleaned and organized for analysis.
+This raw data is then cleaned and organised for analysis.

 Database Design: A relational database is created using SQL to efficiently store and manage the Formula 1 data.
 This step includes defining tables, relationships, and constraints to ensure data integrity.

 SQL Data Queries: SQL queries are crafted to extract meaningful insights from the database.
 This may involve calculating driver and team performance metrics, historical trend analysis, and identifying key patterns in the data.

-Tableau Visualization: The SQL-derived insights are visualized using Tableau, a powerful data visualization tool.
+Tableau Visualisation: The SQL-derived insights are visualised using Tableau, a powerful data visualisation tool, and Deepnote.
 Interactive dashboards and reports are designed to provide users with a user-friendly interface to explore the data.

 Performance Analysis: Using SQL and Tableau, the project delves into various aspects of Formula 1 racing, such as driver performance across seasons, race track statistics, and the impact of rule changes.